- Specialty Pleural Mesothelioma

 Dr. Pass has been instrumental in the early diagnosis of stage I and II pleural mesothelioma.
-Dr. Pass identified osteopontin, a protein, which presents at increased levels in individuals with pleural mesothelioma.
+He has identified osteopontin, a protein that presents at increased levels in individuals with pleural mesothelioma.

 - Discovered osteopontin and gave physicians the ability to quickly and easily screen patients for pleural mesothelioma